hwangbro/RedTournament/restream_guide.md

 - The runners should be given a palette, whether it's from you or the commentators.
 - Try to sync starting the NodeCG timer with racetime.gg's timer hitting 0.

+## Racebot
+- Once the racetime.gg room is open, you can enter the command in #race-bot to have it start watching
+- !watch <race_id> spoiler delay=5 watcher=<twitch_ch> -> `!watch bonus-gymgym-6876 spoiler delay=4 watcher=redracetv`
+- Delay can be adjusted during the race, but it mainly serves to avoid spoiling the chat if racebot messages are ahead of the feeds.
+- `!add_delay bonus-gymgym-6876 10` will update the new delay to 10 seconds.

 ### Discord commentary channel setup
 - The restream PC's discord account should join the commentatary voice channel
 - On the restream OBS, right click the `Program` -> `Open Program Projector` -> `New Window`